wkoszek/me/source/blog/2012-07-27-book-the-millionaire-next-door.md

 By wealthy people authors consider $1M--$10M of accumulated wealth.
 Study conducted over several years (since 1980).
-Book was published 1996, however the version I listened to refered to 2005 too, so it was likely an updated edition.
+Book was published 1996, however the version I listened to referred to 2005 too, so it was likely an updated edition.

 Immigrants and 1st-generation born US immigrants are most likely to get really wealthy.
 This book states  Russians are 1st on the list of